zfaustk/KHGraphDB/docs/language.md

 MATCH compiles to operators.
 EXPLAIN MATCH prints Seed, Expand, Filter, Optional, Shortest.
 WHERE on a first MATCH is Filter.
+RETURN and LIMIT are named on the plan.
 A second MATCH still joins, then WHERE filters the table.

+`RETURN a.age` is a Prop.
+1 is not "1".
+A number with a dot is Float. `$name` is a parameter.
+MERGE ON MATCH SET can RETURN the tagged property.

+A transaction clones the arena.
+Drop restores the clone unless commit forgot it. khg `:begin` `:commit` `:rollback`.

+See `docs/pipeline.md`.

 No crates.io. rustc 1.18.